 Temporarily Disable third-party Antivirus (if installed) or remove VPN if configured on your device and try to connect the WiFi network check get succeed.

 Start Windows 10 to clean boot state and try to connect to the WiFi network.
-If any third party software confliction causing the issue perform clean boot resolve the issue.
+If any third-party software confliction causing the issue perform a clean boot, resolve the issue.

 Forget the wireless connection